Education

 In order to recognize formally the climate science training that graduate students gain from PCC courses and activities, training that can support career exploration, the PCC offers a Graduate Certificate in Climate Science (GCeCS).
 This certificate, approved by the graduate school in 2007, combines the integrated courses, specifically designed to address the cross-linkages in the earth system that disciplinary curricula are not able to do, with a capstone project in Communicating Climate Science.

-The Undergraduate Climate Minor
+The Undergraduate Climate Science Minor

 Climate Outreach